fullerrd/SIP18-Talk/presentation.md

 # Why should implicitConversions be modular?

 * "Implicit conversions are known to cause many pitfalls if overused.
 And we have noted a tendency to overuse them because they look very powerful and their effects seem to be easy to understand."
-* For example, the compiler doesn't tell you if you attempt to multiply two objects of different types and instead "just sings logically incorrect bytecode."

 * "Also, in most situations using implicit parameters leads to a better design than implicit conversions."

 ## Modularize higherKinds